 The local perspective

-These four videos explain how timebanking works from a local perspective: Woolmer Forest in Hampshire, Peckham’s HOurBank, the Essex Network of time banks and Gloucester Fair Shares.
+These videos explain how timebanking works from a local perspective: Woolmer Forest in Hampshire, Peckham’s HOurBank, the Essex Network of time banks and Gloucester Fair Shares.

 Finding a focus